UsabilityEngineering/Sound-Space/evaluation/README.md

 Half participants had a easy time with this task, but the other half had an extremely bad time.
 Participant number 5, p05, even failed the task and did not know where to go.
 One reason why this happened was because there is nowhere to find which approvals are waiting on the user.
 Another reason is because this was a difficult task to explain to our participants.

-Difficulty scale: 3.4
+**Difficulty scale: 3.4**

 This is a fair difficulty for this task on our prototype.
 One of the main takeaways from this usability test is that we have a lot to improve on our approval process.
 The difficulty for this task should be between a 4 and 5, but the difficulty is about 3.
 One way to improve the approval process is to visualize the amount of waiting approvals that are connected to a piece of music on your account.

+**Confusion scale 3**

-Another way to improve the process is the have something happen when you approve a piece of media.
-One way this could be shown is a list of approved media linked to a song on your account.
+Again this linked back to our difficulty scale.
+We feel like this is the area that could be most improved from our prototype.
+We already talked about some ways to lower the overall difficulty of the task, but one way that we could lower the confusion of the task could be to show a list of approved media linked to a song on your account.
+This would allow the user to know what pieces of medai are connected to theirs.

 ## Task 3